gelermmd/gelermmd.github.io/index.md

 - My older sister and brother both graduated from JMU

 - ISAT 252 is the first programming class I have ever taken

+- Discovered that I can enjoy coding throughout this semester

 - My goal in ISAT is to concentrate in Biotech